MMEDIT: A Unified Framework for Multi-Type Audio Editing via Audio Language Model

-Consistent trends are observed on real AudioCaps clips under the subjective listening test.
-As detailed in Table~\ref{tab:editing-main}, MMEdit achieves the highest scores across both metrics.
-In terms of R-MOS, MMEdit consistently scores above 3.7, indicating strong instruction following.
-The advantage is even more pronounced in F-MOS, where MMEdit demonstrates superior preservation of non-edited regions.
+As detailed in Table~\ref{tab:editing-main}, subjective results on real AudioCaps clips also confirm MMEdit's superiority.
+MMEdit consistently scores above 3.7 in R-MOS, indicating strong instruction following.
+This advantage is even more pronounced in F-MOS, where MMEdit demonstrates superior preservation of non-edited regions.
+The result further validated by paired $t$-tests ($p < 0.001$) against both baselines.
 Notably, despite high IS, AudioEditor receives markedly lower subjective scores, suggesting more aggressive modifications to maximize diversity at the cost of destroying non-editing contents.

 Furthermore, MMEdit demonstrates robust generalization by executing complex operations such as Reordering, Loudness, and Speed adjustments—tasks that existing baselines fail to support.
 These results conclusively highlight the superiority of our framework: MMEdit achieves a significantly more favorable balance between distributional faithfulness and generation diversity compared to prior works.